 Rube Goldberg Contraption Demonstrations

-How many steps does it take to feed a pet?
+How many steps does it take to put candy in a dish?
 Come see the contraptions students made using simple machines.
 Elementary, middle, high school, and university students will be demonstrating their creations.
 If you or your class would like to participate in the competition, you can view more details on the K-12 Contests and Competitions page.

 Science as Art